Herkules Jonssons storverk

-Herkules Jonssons storverk ("The Labours of Hercules Jonsson") was the Sveriges Television's Christmas calendar and Sveriges Radio's Christmas Calendar in 1969.
+Herkules Jonssons storverk ("The Labours of Hercules Jonsson") is the Sveriges Television's Christmas calendar and Sveriges Radio's Christmas Calendar in 1969.
 The screenplay was written by Tage Danielsson.

 Plot

 The series is set in a Stockholm suburb where a family, consisting of the mother, the father and their son reside.
 The mother knows the magical phrase "Överliggande kramaxel å kalasvev å bubbla förknasare" (made up of humorously altered names of several car parts), allowing the father Herkules and the son, Bara Johnsson, to switch places with each other; the father to become the son and vice verse.